This post may contain affiliate links.

 How Much Does a Bowl of Bird Nest Soup Cost?

 It is the most expensive food eaten by people today.
-A bowl in a top restaurant in Hong Kong will sell for upwards of $40 for white and $100 US for a red soup.
-If you wanted to buy the raw nests to take home they range from $2000 per kilo for the white to $10,000 for the red nests.
-Due to the cost it is a food reserved for special occasions.
+We were told that a bowl in a top restaurant in Hong Kong will sell for upwards of $40 for white and $100 US for a red soup.
+If you wanted to buy the raw nests to take home for Chinese cooking, they ranged from $2000 per kilo for the white to $10,000 for the red nests.
+Due to the cost, it is a food reserved for special occasions.
 Chinese New Year is the busiest time of the year for sales of the soup and the nests.

 Malacca’s Birds Nest Soup Shop

 Like the Malacca shop, there has been a push to convert deserted shop houses into breeding grounds for the swallows across Asia.
 Poured and plastered with concrete to mimic the natural caves the birds prefer, it has allowed people to increase supply.
-Prices haven’t dropped as it is still a vastly under supplied industry.
+Prices haven’t dropped as it is still vastly undersupplied industry with huge demand from the Chinese inside and outside China.

 Our guide showed us a little trick to make sure the red bird nest was really red, not a dyed white.
 With nearly $8,000 difference you would want to be sure.
 You also need to make sure your pure white bird’s nest hasn’t been bleached, genuine white nests are a yellowish colour.